Ronald Bruner Jr.

-Ronald Ray Bruner Jr. (born October 5, 1982) is an American jazz drummer, composer and producer.
+Ronald Ray Bruner Jr. (born October 5, 1982) is an American drummer, composer and producer.
 He has played with hardcore punk/crossover thrash band Suicidal Tendencies.
 Bruner was part of the band that received a Grammy Award for Best Contemporary Jazz Album in 2010 for The Stanley Clarke Band.

-He is the brother of musician Stephen Lee Bruner, who is better known by his stage name Thundercat.
-He frequently performs alongside Thundercat, Kamasi Washington, and Terrace Martin as a member of the Los Angeles jazz collective West Coast Get Down.
+He is the older brother of musicians Stephen Bruner (better known as Thundercat) and Jameel Bruner (also known as Kintaro).
+He frequently performs alongside Thundercat, Kamasi Washington, and cousin Terrace Martin as a member of the Los Angeles jazz collective West Coast Get Down.
 In 2015, he appeared with the collective on Washington's major-label debut album, The Epic.